echo2echo/Perl-Search-Replace/README.md

 # Perl-Search-Replace

-This script can be used to find and replace text in a single file or an entire website.
+This script, and one liner, can be used to find and replace text in a single file or an entire website.

 Be careful with this script when using special characters.
 I would do a backup before running this script.